 The human body is in an environment that is trying to snuff the life out of it.
-There are infectious diseases, bacteria, and viruses that are all over in the air, water and the surfaces around, with the sole intention of wreaking havoc in the body.
+There are infectious diseases, bacteria, and viruses that are all over in the air, water, and the surfaces around, with the sole intention of wreaking havoc in the body.
 Without a defense system in place to fight off these intruders, we would be cold and hard in a few minutes.
 This is fortunately where the immune system comes into play.
-The immune system is the complex network of cells, tissues and organs that are designed to eliminate and neutralize threats in the body.
+The immune system is the complex network of cells, tissues, and organs that are designed to eliminate and neutralize threats in the body.

 The foot soldiers of the immune system are the white blood cells or the leukocytes, which seek out and destroy antigens with military precision.
-The leukocytes are mainly of two types, one is the lymphocytes (T cells and B cells) which are tasked with destroying antigen and remembering them, while the others are the phagocytes, which absorb the foreign intruders.
+The leukocytes are mainly of two types, one is the lymphocytes (T cells and B cells) which are tasked with destroying antigens and remembering them, while the others are the phagocytes, which absorb the foreign intruders.

 Diseases like HIV wipe out the T-cell and make it more difficult for the human body to eradicate antigens.
 This is why, even a common cold that would pass in a day or two, becomes a fight against life and death for a patient who is diagnosed as HIV-positive.

 Our immune system plays the role of detecting ‘bad’ cells and tissues, and prevent them from turning into tumors by the process of apoptosis, or cell death.
 The killing of cells is an important aspect, and maintaining a delicate balance between death and life is crucial.